 Soil for cannabis plants in pots

-Growing in pots means that you get complete control over the medium in which your marijuana grows.
+Growing in pots means that you get complete control over the medium in which your cannabis grows.
 Without a surrounding environment, there is really nothing coming from outside to feed or destroy your plant.
 In some ways this is great, and in some ways this requires more attention during vegetation and flowering to ensure that the nutrient levels are maintained.

 When cannabis is growing in a pot or bucket, you are its entire source of food and nutrients.
 That means you have to pay close attention to the nutrient levels in your soil, in case that they require more of a certain nutrient.